yaoxingcheng/TLM/README.md

 Note that you may suffer from longer latency and even a potential risk of timeout with larger index, longer query, larger `k` and brutal query strategy.

 #### Select data from your own corpora by your own tasks
-We also provide a python script in `src/data_selection.py` to perform data selection from a source dataset with queries from a target dataset.
+We also provide a python script in `src/data_selection.py` to perform data selection from a customied source dataset with queries from a customied target dataset.

 To select data with the provided scripts, first download, install and start [ElasticSearch](https://www.elastic.co/cn/elasticsearch/) by the default settings, then you can run
 ```